NeuroDataDesign/team-forbidden-forest/Sahana/USPORF_summary.md

 (gaussian mixture model?)(Embedding?)
 URerF find nearest neighbour in low dimensions spaces even amongst the noise better than most algorithms.

-2)	Related work:
+# Related work:
-Steps for preserving and estimation geodesic distances : 1) Estimate geodesic distance in the original manifold 2)All-pair shortest path is computed 3) points are embedded into a lower dimensional space to preserve the distances.
+Steps for preserving and estimation geodesic distances :
+1) Estimate geodesic distance in the original manifold 2) All-pair shortest path is computed
+3)points are embedded into a lower dimensional space to preserve the distances.
 UMAP – new algorithm for dimensionality reduction.
 The process is weighted k-nearest neighbors and embed into a lower dimension through force directed layout algo.
 In comparison to random projection forest, the splits are optimized and uses a forest of many trees.

-Unsupervised randomer forests:
+# Unsupervised randomer forests:
 Distinction b/w random forests – new fast BIC splitting criterion, “ramdomer” because the splitting methods are based on random sparse linear combinations of the features used to strengthen each tree.
 Proximity matrix from random forests?